amymcgovern/pyparrot/docs/bebopcommands.rst

 The tilt must be between 5 (very slow) and 30 (very fast) degrees.

 ``set_max_tilt_rotation_speed(speed)`` Set the maximum allowable tilt rotation speed in degree/s.
-The tilt rotation speed must between 80 and 300 degree/s.
+The tilt rotation speed must be between 80 and 300 degree/s.

+``set_max_vertical_speed(speed)``Set the maximum allowable vertical speed in m/s.
+The vertical speed must be between 0.5 and 2.5 m/s.

 Bebop sensors
 -------------